tcheng96/CAIChallenge2018/java-starter/readme.md

 * `src/main/java/ibm.cai.challenge/ChallengeApplication` is the main entry point to the application.

 ### Prerequisites
 You will need Java and Maven for this project.
-TODO: How to download?

 ### Running Locally
 From the java-starter directory in a terminal, run these commands.